CryptidRegrex/semesterProject/README.md

 5. Additionally you can view an image of your character stored with the data
 6. Register a user
 7. A user can login to create chracters
+8. A user can create a campaign, relate characters to campaign, and edit stats of a character in a related campaign

 #Installation
+#First create the docker container
+docker build -t CharacterCreation .
+#Run the process
+docker run CharacterCreation
+#makemigration to postgres
+docker-compose run web python manage.py makemigrations
+#migrate the database
+docker-compose run web python manage.py migrate
+#compose and build the container again
+docker-compose up --build

 #Getting Started
+docker-compose up

 #License